 - a 20mph limit

 Low traffic neighbourhoods are a step towards reducing *overall* volumes of motor traffic, not just in neighbourhoods.
 We hope that the effect they have on encouraging people not to drive short journeys will benefit all of Enfield’s roads in the long term.

 Low traffic neighbourhoods like Fox Lane with bordering high streets will make it easier and more pleasant for people to walk or cycle to their nearest shops.
 This should make shopping locally more attractive, rather than driving to shops further afield.
 There is plenty of evidence that good walking/cycling access to shops is good for business.

-The Fox Lane area is the first of several proposed by the council.
-Some are being surveyed right now: Bowes Park, Bush Hill Road area and the Firs Lane area.
-The surveys are here.
+The Fox Lane area was the first of several proposed by the council.
+The plans for Bowes have been accelerated due to emergency funding being made available by national government.
+More areas are being surveyed; the surveys are here.
 Connaught Gardens area and others are also in the pipeline – the whole process for Quieter Neighbourhoods is explained here.